 • Previous psychological assessment reports

-• Medical records from psychiatrists
+• Medical records from psychiatrists or pediatricians

 • School psychological evaluations or IEP/504/SST

-• If needed, administering other questionnaires and assessments in order to assess for other co-existing conditions that may mimic ADHD (i.e., anxiety, depression, experiences of extreme stress and trauma, sleep issues, substance use)
+• If needed, administering other questionnaires and assessments in order to assess for other coexisting conditions that may mimic ADHD (i.e., anxiety, depression, experiences of extreme stress and trauma, sleep issues, substance use)

 After the above information is collected, you will meet with your evaluator for a feedback session to discuss diagnosis, recommendations, and treatment planning.